exoplatform/cs/server/jboss/patch-ear/src/main/resources/EXO-README.txt

     * [CS-4264] - Don't update fetched message in Message pane while checking mail
     * [CS-4265] - Imap- Can't check mail any more after stopped check mail
     * [CS-4266] -  Synchronize folder is invalid in case edit folder in Gmail
-    * [CS-4270] - Chat - the user's id is displayed instead of the user name
     * [CS-4308] - Calendar - Error message is showed when all Event categories are deleted
     * [CS-4309] - [MAIL] - Add contact form does not close by click to close button
     * [CS-4313] - Chat: Chat app is blocked with new created user
     * [CS-4315] -  [Contact] Unknown error when click one tag of share contact
     * [CS-4316] - [Contact] Can't Drag and drop contacts from a shared address book without edit right to personal address book
     * [CS-4327] - Can't Maximize reading pane
-    * [CS-4330] - proplem when select event category of shared events.
+    * [CS-4330] - problem when select event category of shared events.
     * [CS-4332] - exception when starting server
     * [CS-4333] - Cannot get mail by pop3 account
 ** Feedback
-    * [CS-4218] - Contact autocomplete blocks input on slow server ** Task
+    * [CS-4218] - Contact auto-complete blocks input on slow server ** Task
     * [CS-4297] - ChangeLanguage link on csdemo is not nice
     * [CS-4314] - Do not delete events when delete event category contains these events.

 - 2.0.0 CR01
 ** Bug